 Realistically, some combination of effects from both HA and NA subtype-level imprinting probably shape seasonal influenza risk.
 Unfortunately, given extensive collinearities between predictions of the simple, single-antigen models considered here, we could neither directly test, nor definitively rule out more complicated models of combined effects from imprinting to HA and NA, or to other antigens such as internal proteins.
 Collinearities in model predictions emerged inevitably from influenza’s limited history of circulation in humans across the past century, and will limit the scope of inference supported by any study relying solely on population-level data.
-Deeper insights into the respective roles of HA, NA and other influenza antigens as drivers of cohort effects will most likely need to come from focused immunological cohort studies in which individual histories of influenza infection are known, such as those recently funded by the National Institutes of Health (33).
+Deeper insights into the respective roles of HA, NA and other influenza antigens as drivers of cohort effects will most likely need to come from focused immunological cohort studies in which individual histories of influenza infection are known, such as those recently funded by the National Institutes of Health (34).
 Alternatively, the development of immunological biomarkers for diagnosis of imprinting status in individual patients could substantially increase the power of epidemiological inference, which currently relies instead on probabilistic reconstructions of imprinting histories according to birth year (12).

-Our finding that narrow, within-subtype imprinting has much stronger impacts than broader, HA group-level imprinting on seasonal influenza is consistent with decades of research on seasonal influenza immunity, where narrow, homologous immune memory is known to drive well-documented epidemiological and phylodynamic patterns, such as antigenic drift, waning immunity and the need for frequent vaccine updates (23,34).
+Our finding that narrow, within-subtype imprinting has much stronger impacts than broader, HA group-level imprinting on seasonal influenza is consistent with decades of research on seasonal influenza immunity, where narrow, homologous immune memory is known to drive well-documented epidemiological and phylodynamic patterns, such as antigenic drift, waning immunity and the need for frequent vaccine updates (23,35).
 Still, given that narrow, within-subtype immunity is known to decay rapidly in the face of antigenic drift, it is striking that signatures of narrow, within-subtype imprinting protection persist across an entire human lifetime, and remain evident even in the oldest cohorts in the data.
-On average, H1N1 and H3N2 viruses drift by 0.62 and 1.01 antigenic units per year, respectively (29), which roughly corresponds to a two-fold drop in HI titer for every 1.61, or 0.99 years of antigenic evolution between strains.
-Strains that circulated more than 14 years apart do not show measurable cross-protective titers (29).
+On average, H1N1 and H3N2 viruses drift by 0.62 and 1.01 antigenic units per year, respectively (30), which roughly corresponds to a two-fold drop in HI titer for every 1.61, or 0.99 years of antigenic evolution between strains.
+Strains that circulated more than 14 years apart do not show measurable cross-protective titers (30).
 In this context, it is not obvious that narrow, homologous influenza immunity primed in childhood should provide any meaningful protection after adolescence, let alone decades later in old age.
-However, we note that the serological assays used to map antigenic cross-reactivity, (hemagglutination inhibition and microneutralization) measure only serum antibodies, and do not capture effects from T cell help and other cellular immunity.
-Furthermore, HI assays fail to detect antibodies specific to conserved epitopes on the HA stalk (14,15).
+However, we note that the serological assays used to map antigenic cross-reactivity, (hemagglutination inhibition and microneutralization) measure only serum antibodies.
+The HI assay only measures antibodies specific to sites near the receptor binding domain, and neither assay captures effects from cellular immunity and other mechanisms of protection (14,15).
+Both assays are imperfect correlates of in-vivo protection in humans or animal models (14,36–38).